-The covid-19 pandemic is confronting the entire world with major challenges, and especially the aviation sector.
-This is also evident at Frankfurt Airport, in the form of dramatically reduced passenger figures.
-Over the long term, the global economy – including aviation – will recover and resume growing, and the construction of Terminal 3 therefore remains a key part of the plans for the future of the Frankfurt hub.
-But the huge construction site also has to adapt to the situation in order to continue making progress.
+The Covid-19 pandemic has confronted the entire world with major challenges, and especially the aviation sector.
+This was also the case at Frankfurt Airport, in the form of dramatically reduced passenger volumes.
+The global economy – including aviation – is recovering and resuming its growth, and Terminal 3 therefore remains a key part of the plans for the future of the Frankfurt hub.
+But the huge construction site has also had to adapt to the situation in order to continue making progress.

 We’re managing to continue building while implementing appropriate security and hygiene measures.
 So the good news is that we’re still making progress on a broad front.
 But we’re definitely also feeling the impact of the pandemic.
 For example, the temporary closure of borders within Europe between March and May 2020 noticeably reduced the availability of materials and personnel for our contractors.

 The restrictions put in place in response to the pandemic will cause delays in some areas.
 This will have repercussions on the planned completion of the main terminal building and Piers H and J in 2025, which has had to be postponed to at least 2026.
 But the work on Pier G has already advanced so far that it will be possible to finish the most important parts by the end of 2021 or early 2022 as originally planned.